 Kimberley Griffiths is a first-year PhD student at the University of Toronto, and is a long-time book lover and aspiring editor.
 She has completed B.A.H. and M.A. degrees in English literature from Queen’s and McMaster, as well as a publishing certificate from Humber College.
 She has worked for various Toronto-based presses and publications including Descant Magazine, ECW Press, and the Literary Review of Canada.
 She has also been involved with multiple student publications, and, while she isn’t a writer herself, she loves interpreting and working with text-everything from Tolkien to Virginia Woolf to contemporary graphic novels.
 Her research interests include Modernism (specifically Woolf), temporality, queer theory, object and archival theory, trauma and witnessing, and the abject.
 She has an ongoing, albeit sadly metaphorical, love affair with Leonard Cohen.

 Diana Gallagher – Editorial Literary Assistant

 Though Diana Gallagher be but little, she is fierce.
 She’s also a gymnastics coach and judge, former collegiate gymnast, and writing professor.
 Her work has appeared in The Southampton Review, International Gymnast,The Couch Gymnast, and on a candy cigarette box for SmokeLong Quarterly.
-She holds an MFA from Stony Brook University and her contemporary YA novel, Lessons in Falling, lands on 2/7/2017.
+She holds an MFA from Stony Brook University and her contemporary YA novel, Lessons in Falling, released earlier this year.